 IBM Cloud Video’s Enterprise plans support monetization via subscriptions.
 Also, an API enables advertising integration.
-However, this is only available on their most expensive, high-end plans.
+However, this access is only available on IBM Cloud Video’s most expensive, high-end plans.

 Media/Enterprise plans (the most expensive) on IBM Cloud Video include a “Channel API.”
 This provides full programmatic access to the platform via a RESTful API.

 Enterprise plans add additional features, including OTT features.
-This includes the Streaming Manager online video platform.
+These include the Streaming Manager online video platform.
 However, all customized plans do incur additional costs.

 JW Player Live

-JW Player is most famous for their popular video player.
+JW Player is most well-known for their popular video player.
 However, they recently launched a live streaming service as well.
 While capable, this platform may not be suitable for OTT media broadcasting.

 JW Player delivers content via its internal network of servers, rather than via a CDN.